Oxbryta directly binds to HbS molecules

 Lactation

-Because of the potential for serious adverse reactions in the breastfed child, including changes in the hematopoietic system, advise patients not to breastfeed while taking Oxbryta and for at least 2 weeks after the last dose.
+Because of the potential for serious adverse reactions in the breastfed child, including changes in the hematopoietic system, advise patients that breastfeeding is not recommended during treatment with Oxbryta, and for at least 2 weeks after the last dose.

 Recommended Dosage for Hepatic Impairment